Jo-CRuiSe/unpublished-posts-enhancement/README.md

 There are a few things to get ready for.

 - If you're on the GitHub Free plan, keep your site repository public.
-- If you have committed `Gemfile.lock`{: .filepath} to the repository, and your local machine is not running Linux, go to the root of your site and update the platform list of the lock-file:
+- If you have committed `Gemfile.lock` to the repository, and your local machine is not running Linux, go to the root of your site and update the platform list of the lock-file:

   ```console
   $ bundle lock --add-platform x86_64-linux